-1. Identify which database Applications Manager is using.
+Identify which database Applications Manager is using.
 Navigate to <Applications Manager Home>\conf\ directory and open AMServer.properties file.
 Check the value of am.dbserver.type variable.
-If it is PGSQL, follow the steps given below.
-If it is MySQL, you will migrate to a different database as Applications Manager does not support MySQL anymore.
-(From v16240)
+If it is MySQL, you will migrate to a different database as Applications Manager does not support MySQL anymore (from v16240).
+If it is PostgreSQL, follow the steps given below:

-Connect to the PGSQL database through the following commands one by one from the server in which Applications Manager has been installed.
+Connect to the PostgreSQL database through the following commands one by one from the server in which Applications Manager has been installed:

 set PGPASSWORD=appmanager